 The only issue I see is in my intimate relationships.
 Because I am not consistent in my nature, I can rest for quite some time in a more Yin role of compliance where I don’t need to control things.
 However, once there is something that I do want to focus on and initiate change I am quite dominating and will get downright scary when people stand in my way.
 Because my very aura is one of strength, I draw men who are more compliant types.
 However, I have difficulty respecting men who are not able to be strong during the times that I am needing to rest and recover my energy.
 I am not wanting to lead overall, I just need to be given leeway when I have a goal.
 I don’t know how to reconcile that and that will remain a focus of my meditations going forward.
 A true Yang energy man is going to be very unhappy with my closed, repelling aura because a Yang energy man needs a receptive and open Yin woman.
 Perhaps I need another Manifestor.
 When we are in our downtime we can read and travel together just enjoying life, but hopefully, we can find goals we both want to accomplish together that will allow us to become an unstoppable force for change and growth in the world.
 It would be tremendous to have a fellow Manifestor to accomplish goals with because the amount of energy needed would be divided and allow for less burn-out and possibly less down-time in between spurts.
 That, however, is just a theory.
 It may very well blow up in my face to be with another person who cannot be stopped if I am not in alignment with their goals.

 More to come on Human Design.
 I cannot recommend enough learning as much as possible about how you operate and show up in the world.
 It is so freeing to be able to have permission to be me and know how I am seen and understood by others.
 Because we are conditioned by others who want us to be like them, it is so easy for us not to show up authentically even if we think we are.
-I have spent the last 5 years trying to become more Yin so that I could find a strong man, however, being more Yin is not what is best for me.
-I don’t have trouble being Yin, I have trouble coming to terms with my inner strength and not apologizing for it when I do want something.
+I have spent the last 5 years trying to become more Yin so that I could find a strong man, however, I don’t have trouble being Yin, I have trouble coming to terms with my inner strength and not apologizing for it when I do want something.
 It is completely redirecting how I approach life moving forward now that I have this information.

 It is a beautiful thing to give yourself permission to show up how you were designed to show up in the world.
 There is always room for improvement, so learning to love others and show up in a kind and honoring way is essential.
 But, not apologizing to anyone about being authentically you is truly a gift to yourself.